enaiman1/react-calculator/README.md

 read me example
 # Descrption
-This is a simple React Calculator using Create React App and bringing in Math.js to handle the math logic and styled using css flex box
+This is a simple React Calculator using Create React App.
+I brought in Math.js to handle the math logic and utilized css flex box for the styling

 ## Demo